cjmalloy/jasper/README.md

  * Obsolete: flag set if another origin contains the newest version of this Ref

 ## RSS / Atom Scraping
-The `+plugin/feed` can be used to scrape RSS / Atom feeds when the `feed-burst` or `feed-schedule` profiles are active.
+The `+plugin/feed` can be used to scrape RSS / Atom feeds.
 Although plugin fields are determined dynamically, the following fields are checked by the
 scraper:
 ```json
 {